reshmabidikar/slate/source/includes/_payment-transaction.md

 **Response**

-If successful, returns a status code of 201 and an empty body.
+If successful, returns a status code of 201 and a list of custom field objects.

 ### Retrieve payment transaction custom fields